 Just like your phone bill, it pays to shop around to ensure you’re getting the best possible rate for your gas and electricity usage.

 Investing in solar panels is one way to help reduce your costs.
-But it’s also worth taking steps to cut your energy use by turning off a second fridge when it’s not in use, sealing gaps and cracks to keep out drafts and lowering the temperature on your thermostat.
+But it’s also worth taking steps to cut your energy use by turning off things when they’re not in use, sealing gaps and cracks to keep out drafts and lowering the temperature on your thermostat.
 These simple steps can radically reduce your electricity use over time.

 3. Forget sky-high food bills

-Instead, try to plan ahead and buy in bulk, use leftovers whenever possible and don’t forget older vegetables can still be juiced.
+What everyone can do is use leftovers whenever possible and don’t forget older vegetables can still be juiced.
 Another idea is to grow some of your own food.
-Herbs and salad leaves are easy to nurture in a sunny spot and it’s also rewarding to eat something you’ve grown yourself.
+It’s a fun hobby and herbs and salad leaves are easy to nurture in a sunny spot and it’s also rewarding to eat something you’ve grown yourself.

 4. No emperor really needs new clothes